tokkonopapa/WordPress-IP-Geo-Block/README.md

 ==============

-A WordPress plugin that will blocks any comment, pingback and trackback spams posted from outside of your nation.
+A WordPress plugin that will blocks any comment, pingback and trackback spams posted from outside your nation.
 And it will also protect against malicious access to the login form, admin area and XML-RPC from undesired countries.

 This plugin will examine a country code based on the IP address.
 If the